A look at beauty denied, misunderstood, reviled, and ignored, in the modern world. Whatever happened to beauty?

 It was a gracious gesture, conditioned by her culture.
 But Nancy did not actually want the pin.
 Conditioned by our American culture, she felt uncomfortable even receiving it.
 The lovely couple misinterpreted Nancy’s appreciation of the pin as a desire to possess the pin.

-In America, it has become taboo for a man to complement a woman’s appearance in the workplace.
+In America, it has become taboo for a man to complement a woman’s appearance in the workplace, or anywhere for that matter.
 I have heard several reasons for this:

 - Some believe that the man is sending the message that appearance is all that matters.